-As a landlocked a country, Tajikistan does not possess any maritime façade and relies on international road and rail routes to access the World market.
+As a landlocked a country, Tajikistan does not possess a maritime façade and so relies on international road and rail routes to access the world market.
 Tajikistan is also located in the heart of major transport corridors between CIS countries, China, Pakistan, Afghanistan and India.

 The transport sector is composed of rail, road and air transportation.
-As 93 % of territory of the Republic of Tajikistan is mountainous, road transport is vital for the national economy and its development.
-Tajikistan's transport network dates back from the 60's - 80's.
-It was developed as part of the soviet transport regional plan.
-Since the fall of USSR, the network suffered from poor maintenance and lacked sufficient investment.
+As 93% of territory of the Republic of Tajikistan is mountainous, road transport is vital for the national economy and its development.
+Tajikistan's transport network dates back to the 60s80s.
+It was developed as part of the Soviet transport regional plan.
+Since the fall of USSR, the network has suffered from poor maintenance and has lacked sufficient investment.